While identity theft

 But perhaps a more important series of arrests was made in connection with the DNSchanger malware program, the report said.
 Vladimir Tsastsin, Timur Gerassimenko, Dmitri Jegorov, Valeri Aleksejev, Konstantin Poltev and Anton Ivanvov were apprehended in a bust experts say is one of the most important ever.
 The malware helped them steal more than $14 million worth of advertising views.

 The man behind the infamous iPad hacking that took place when the tablet device was first released was also apprehended this year, the report said.
 Andrew Auernheimer of the Goatse Security group, exploited a flaw in Apple's security and gained access to 114,000 iPad users' email addresses, including celebrities and politicians.
 Christopher Chaney, another hacker who gained access to dozens of celebrities' email addresses, was also busted this year.Ondrej Krehel

-, chief information security officer for Identity Theft 911, writes regularly about hackers on his official blog.
+, chief information security officer for IDT911, writes regularly about hackers on his official blog.